By: Marilyn L. Davis

 Some days, I just explore the vast waste-time land of the Internet.
 While looking for something else, I found this site, I Write Like.

 When you insert any of your original writing, the site will analyze it and then give you an author that your work resembles.
 It looks for similarities in:

 - Certain keywords

-I typically write about addiction, recovery, life lessons and general tips on writing.
+I typically write about addiction, recovery, life lessons, and general tips on writing.
 Since I am still a curious child at heart, I posted several paragraphs into the analyzer.
-I was surprised to get the results about my writing.
+I was surprised to get the results of my writing.
 I do not write science fiction or fantasy, yet each of my passages came back in the style of Arthur Clarke, Cory Doctorow, and William Gibson.
-I do not discount the writers that came up in my sampling, I was just surprised that all of them wrote in similar genres.
+While I’m not dismissive of the writers that came up in my sampling, I was just surprised that all of them wrote in similar genres.

 Wondering why I was getting these particular authors, I looked for a way to find the criteria for deciding which authors were selected.

 Buried in the information about the site, it listed Russian software programmer, Dmitry Chestnykh, founder of the company, Coding Robots, as the creator of the website.
 He used something called a naïve Bayes Classifier to decide which authors the writing resembled.
 Well, that was informative.

 Stupid Question Number 1: What is a Naïve Bayes Classifier?

 In simple terms, a Naïve Bayes classifier assumes that the value of a particular feature is unrelated to the presence or absence of any other feature, given the class variable.
 For example, a fruit is an apple if it is red, round, and about 3″ in diameter.